 - Pablo Neruda

 Known for his energetic rhythms, rich harmonic language, and striking colors, Josh Rodriguez continues to gain recognition as an emerging composer on a national and international scale.
 Born in Argentina and raised in Guatemala and Mexico, Rodriguez's musical imagination has been formed by the colors and cultures of his childhood.
 Perhaps equally formative, however, was his love of stories: in particular the mutually enriching partnership of music and film.

-Rodriguez has received several notable commissions in a wide range of musical genres: commissions include Partita Picosa, a five movement piece for solo piano, a violin chamber concerto, orchestral and choral works, music for jazz sextet, and most recently two original scores for Courtyard Shakespeare Festival's 2019 production of Hamlet and Rosencrantz and Guildenstern are Dead, and CBU Theater's 2020 production of Love's Labour's Lost.
-In addition to concert music, Rodriguez has also received commissions to score many animation shorts, several of which have appeared in international film festivals and received special awards.
+Rodriguez has received several notable commissions in a wide range of musical genres: commissions include Partita Picosa, a five movement piece for solo piano, a violin chamber concerto, orchestral and choral works, music for jazz sextet, and original scores for Courtyard Shakespeare Festival's 2019 production of Hamlet and Rosencrantz and Guildenstern are Dead, and CBU Theater's 2020 production of Love's Labour's Lost.
+In addition to concert music, Rodriguez has scored many animated shorts, several of which have appeared in international film festivals and received special awards.

 Rodriguez earned his MM at the Cleveland Institute of Music and upon winning the Eugene V. Cota-Robles Fellowship moved west to study composition at the University of California, Los Angeles.
 His research at UCLA culminated with his dissertation (Tiemble y estalle la fiesta: Toward Understanding Alberto Ginastera’s Musical Language in the Final Decade of his Neo-expressionist Phase Through Analysis of the Cello Concerto No. 2 with a Focus on Symmetrical Structures and Symbolism).
-In addition to Ginastera, Rodriguez has delved into the music and history of the 16th century Genevan Psalter: a collection of sacred music assembled under the supervision of John Calvin in Switzerland.
+In addition to Ginastera, Rodriguez has delved into the music of the 16th century Genevan Psalter: a collection of sacred music assembled under the supervision of John Calvin in Switzerland.